the5teven/SME/README.md

 This project is conceptually related to Kaji, Manresa, and Pouliot (2023), who propose an adversarial approach to structural estimation based on a minimax optimization between a simulator and a discriminator (akin to GANs).
 While both methods address simulation-based inference without likelihoods or moments, the Simulated Method of Embeddings (SME) introduced here is methodologically distinct.

 In contrast to the adversarial framework of Kaji et al., SME leverages contrastive learning specifically a symmetric InfoNCE-style loss  and trains a fixed scoring function without a minimax loop.
 The estimation procedure is a direct M-estimation problem, not a game-theoretic saddle point.
-This method builds directly on the Embed and Emulate (E&E) framework of Jiang, Lu, and Willett (2024), but adapted and reinterpreted for structural parameter recovery in econometric models.
+My method is an extension of the work done in the Embed and Emulate (E&E) framework of Jiang, Lu, and Willett (2024), but adapted and reinterpreted for structural parameter recovery in econometric models.

 **Author**: Steven Otis
 **Date**: April 5, 2025